deitrr/DG_Pre-Cambrian_Ozone/README.md

 ## Credits

-Much of the post-processing is done using the [Python implementation of CDO](https://code.mpimet.mpg.de/projects/cdo/wiki/Cdo%7Brbpy%7D)
+Much of the post-processing is done using the [Python implementation of CDO](https://code.mpimet.mpg.de/projects/cdo/wiki/Cdo%7Brbpy%7D).

+The Eulerian mean-stream function is calculated using Equation 1 of [Pauluis et al. 2008](https://doi.org/10.1126/science.1159649).

+The LTS and EIS are calculated using definitions in [Wood & Bretherton 2006](https://doi.org/10.1175/JCLI3988.1).
+The EIS is dependent on the height of the LCL.
+For this we use Equation 24 of [Lawrence 2005](https://doi.org/10.1175/BAMS-86-2-225).